 iOS 8 rumours: Healthbook

-It is thought that many of the new features in the new version of Apple's iPad and iPhone operating system will be focused on health, perhaps with a Passbook style fitness and health app that stores data from the rumoured iWatch.
+It is thought that many of the new features in the new version of Apple's iOS will be focused on health, perhaps with a Passbook-style fitness and health app that stores data from the rumoured iWatch.

 In March, this image was leaked on Weibo and allegedly shows new Healthbook, Preview, TextEdit and Tips app icons, as spotted by 9To5Mac:

 We assume that the Preview and TextEdit apps have the same functionality as their Mac counterparts, perhaps expanding iCloud compatibility.
 There's some confusion about what the Tips app is for though (presumably to provide tips... but what for?).
 Read on for more information about Healthbook.